vic/flake-file/README.md

 When `allfollows` is present in the `flake.nix` file, `nix run .#write-flake` will automatically use `allfollow` to flatten the `flake.lock` dependencies.
+Flake check will also make sure dependencies are flat.

 ---